 Limited or Lack of Screening

 When you hire a Pro on your own, you typically go through a screening process with them.
-You ask for references, to see their license, and any other qualifications they may have.
-When you hire a Pro through a big box store, however, you’re assuming that the store has done all of this – vetted the Pro for you.
+You ask for references, their license, and any other qualifications they may have.
+When you hire a Pro through a big box store, however, you’re assuming that the store has vetted the Pro for you.
 This is one of the reasons why it can be so tempting to use them; it seems like fewer headaches.

 Unfortunately, many big box stores don’t always vet the contractors they recommend.
 Some of those contractors are on a list because they stopped by the Pro Services desk and dropped off a business card.
 Others may do a lot of business with the store, and ask for referrals in return.
 Almost none of these contractors actually work for the store in question, except in rare instances such as appliance installation.

-This means that you are taking a serious gamble if you just hire the recommended Pro sight unseen and without any screening on your end.
+This means that you are taking a serious gamble if you just hire the recommended Pro without any screening on your end.

 Lack of Connection

 While purchasing a new kitchen through a big box store is usually the less expensive way to go, hiring someone they recommend isn’t always the least expensive way to have it put in.
 Because these Pros are getting recommendations from what appears to be a trusted source, they don’t have to be as competitive with pricing.
-This means that they may actually charge you more per hour than Pro you hired on your own.
-While it’s true that most of the recommended Pros have some experience working with the type of material or product the big box store sells, there are countless other Pros out there that likely have the same experience that they can give you with better customer service for a lower price.
+This means that they may actually charge you more per hour than a Pro you hire on your own.
+While it’s true that most of the recommended Pros have some experience working with the type of material or product the big box store sells, there are countless other Pros out there that likely have the same experience, plus better customer service for a lower price.

 Make the Right Match